Anglo-Japanese Alliance: Motivations and reservations

 The possibility of an alliance between Great Britain and Japan had been canvassed since 1895, when Britain refused to join the Triple Intervention of France, Germany and Russia against the Japanese occupation of the Liaodong Peninsula.
 While this single event was an unstable basis for an alliance, the case was strengthened by the support Britain had given Japan in its drive towards modernisation and their co-operative efforts to put down the Boxer Rebellion.
 Newspapers of both countries voiced support for such an alliance; in Britain, Francis Brinkley of The Times and Edwin Arnold of The Daily Telegraph were the driving force behind such support, while in Japan the pro-alliance mood of politician Ōkuma Shigenobu stirred the Mainichi and Yomiuri newspapers into pro-alliance advocacy.
 The 1894 Anglo-Japanese Treaty of Commerce and Navigation had also paved the way for equal relations and the possibility of an alliance.

 In the end, the common interest truly fuelling the alliance was opposition to Russian expansion, such as the invasion of Manchuria continuing after the Boxer Rebellion.
 This was made clear as early as the 1890s, when the British diplomat Cecil Spring Rice identified that Britain and Japan working in concert was the only way to challenge Russian power in the region.
 Negotiations began when Russia began to move into China.
 Nevertheless, both countries had their reservations.
 Britain was cautious about abandoning its policy of "splendid isolation", wary of antagonizing Russia, and unwilling to act on the treaty if Japan were to attack the United States.
 There were factions in the Japanese government that still hoped for a compromise with Russia, including the highly powerful political figure Hirobumi Itō, who had served four terms as Prime Minister of Japan.
 It was thought that friendship within Asia would be more amenable to the US, which was uncomfortable with the rise of Japan as a power.
 Furthermore, Britain was unwilling to protect Japanese interests in Korea and likewise, the Japanese were unwilling to support Britain in India.

-Hayashi and Lord Lansdowne began their discussions in July 1901, and disputes over Korea and India delayed them until November.
-At this point, Hirobumi Itō requested a delay in negotiations in order to attempt a reconciliation with Russia.
-He was mostly unsuccessful in his visit to Saint Petersburg, and Britain expressed concerns over duplicity on Japan's part, so Hayashi hurriedly re-entered negotiations in 1902.
-"Splendid isolation" was ended as for the first time Britain saw the need for a peace-time military alliance.
-It was the first alliance on equal terms between East and West.
-For Britain, the revision of "Splendid isolation" spurred by the Anglo-Japanese Alliance, culminated in the Entente Cordiale (1904) with France and Anglo-Russian Convention of 1907.
+Following the accession of Edward VII to the British throne in January 1901, Hayashi and Lansdowne began discussions that July, although disputes over Korea and India stalled them all the way into November.
+At this point, Itō requested a delay in negotiations in order to attempt a reconciliation with Russia.
+He found little appetite for such in Saint Petersburg, and with Britain expressing concerns about duplicity on Japan's part, Hayashi hurriedly re-entered negotiations.
+A workable treaty was agreed to in January of the same winter.

+The treaty alliance represented the first on equal terms between Eastern and Western nations.
+For Britain, it also represented the end of its period of independence from foreign entanglements, and of its role as the world's only superpower, a policy shift soon reinforced within the next 5 years by the Anglo-French Entente Cordiale and Anglo-Russian Convention.